 West Cornwall · TR19

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Mousehole, that work is shaped by the place itself — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward granite fishing cottages and Victorian villas above the village.
+On a Mousehole site, the brief always meets the place — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward granite fishing cottages and converted net-lofts.

 • Conservation Area